boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/v3.2.16/asp-net-core.md

 description: Find ASP.NET Core sample for embedding Bold BI.
 List all the dashboards and render the dashboard based on your selection after passing the authorization.
 platform: bold-bi
 documentation: ug
 ---

 # Bold BI Dashboards Embedding in ASP.NET Core Sample with Embedded SDK

-We have created ASP.NET Core sample with Embedded SDK, here we could listing all the dashboards and render the dashboard based on your selection after passing the authorization.
+We have created an ASP.NET Core sample using the Embedded SDK.
+Here, we can list all the dashboards and render the selected dashboard after passing the authorization.

-> **NOTE:**  The best way to get started would be to read the [Getting Started](/getting-started/embedding-in-your-application/) section of the documentation to start using first.
-The [Getting Started](/getting-started/embedding-in-your-application/) guide gives just enough information that you need to know before working on the sample.
+> **NOTE:**  The best way to get started would be to read the [Getting Started](/getting-started/embedding-in-your-application/) section of the documentation first.
+The [Getting Started](/getting-started/embedding-in-your-application/) guide provides just enough information that you need to know before working on the sample.

 ## How to run the sample

-1. Please download the ASP.NET Core sample from <a href="https://onpremise-demo.boldbi.com/getting-started/asp-net-core/sample.zip" target="_blank">here</a>.
+1. Please download the ASP.NET Core sample from [here](https://github.com/boldbi/samples/tree/master/v3.2.16/asp-net-core).

-2. In ASP.NET Core sample, you can find the EmbedProperties class file in Models folder.
+2. In the ASP.NET Core sample, you can find the EmbedProperties class file in the Models folder.
 ![Properties](/static/assets/javascript/sample/images/core-properties.png)

 3. In `EmbedProperties.cs`, you need to set the following properties.

 <meta charset="utf-8"/>
 <table>